 The good news is that Christian will, most likely, make it out of this particular battle with cancer.
 But the problem is that because of the aggressive chemotherapy and radiation treatments his body has had to endure, it’s probable that he will get cancer again in the future, Gerber said.

 And while Christian has managed to gain back a lot of his eyesight, the chances of him seeing 100% again are slim to none.
 The tumor damaged Christian’s optic nerve, which doesn’t regenerate.

 Gerber said the tumor’s damage caused what are called “holes” in Christian’s vision.
 But, on the bright side, Christian can see enough to function relatively normally.

 “He is able to see, [and] he can get around the house,” Gerber said.
 “He can actually do quite a lot of things like mobility and all that, which is wonderful.
 And I’m very, very thankful for that.”

 At just 2 years old, every picture Gerber has posted of Christian shows him with a big smile on his face.
 And although he can’t even talk, Christian has fought his battle with cancer like a champ.
 Gerber credits Christian’s resilience to his upbringing and outgoing nature.

 “I think a lot of it is Christian’s social personality,” Gerber said.
 “He likes people.
 He likes being around people, and I know a lot of that is because he learned that from our family.
 We come from such a big family that he grew up like that.”

-Gerber said she finds her strength in being an advocate for Christian’s treatment process.
-She’s even has a new outlook on life because of the experience.
+Gerber said she finds her strength in being an advocate for Christian’s treatment process and even has a new outlook on life because of the experience.
 She said she has been a planner her entire life — planning life events weeks and even years in advance.

 But Christian’s cancer is not something she did or can continue to plan for.
 Her tendency to plan things out has now gone “out the window.”
 All the Gerbers can hope for now is that Christian continues to keep his spirits high and his cancerous cells low.